limvi-licef/RemoteAssistanceAR/README.md

 - In the 2 applications, the IP is hard-coded, which means you have to configure them manually to ensure they are valid in the network you are.
 To change them, proceed as follow:
 - In the Windows app: In Settings.cs > m_sIPLocalUDP: set the IP of the Windows computer; m_sIPRemoteUDP: set the IP of the Hololens.
 - In the Hololens app: Open UDPListener > SIP Local: set the IP of the Hololens; SIP Remote > set the IP of the Windows app.
 - Start node-dss.
-Instructions available here: https://github.com/bengreenier/node-dss
+Instructions available here: https://github.com/bengreenier/node-dss.
+If there is no communication within the network, maybe check that the windows firewall allows traffic for the port used by node-dss (3000 by default).
+If not, add a rule in the firewall for that.
 - Start the Windows app.
 - Start the Hololens app.
  In the Windows app, you have a "Call" button on the top right.
 Click on this button to initiate the connection.